xdmytro/yttacker/README.md

 The script will start fetching data based on the configurations and intervals set in `config.json`.

+To stop the script, press Ctrl+C in the terminal or command prompt.

 ## Output

 Statistics will be saved to `stats.csv` in the following format: